 Job Interview Tips for Recent College Grads

-When you're a recent college graduate interviewing can be a challenge, especially if you haven't interviewed much.
-That's especially true when you're interviewing for entry-level jobs because, in general, it's a level playing field with all candidates having the same basic qualifications.
+When you're a recent college graduate, interviewing can be a challenge, especially if you haven't interviewed much.
+That's especially true when you're interviewing for entry-level positions because, in general, it's a level playing field with all candidates having the same basic qualifications.

 However, there are ways to prepare for an interview so you can stand out from the crowd of entry-level candidates and make the best impression on the interviewer.
 The more you prepare by practicing your interview skills, researching the company, being able to show why you're qualified, and by following up after the interview - the better chance you'll get at securing a second interview and a job offer.